| AS QUICK AS CAN BE based on

 "He thinks Miss Youngblood saw a woman masquerading as the missing Brandy Alexander and, terrified, altered her mind and body with everything she could get her hands on and simply went too far.
 The costume which had such startling success was ordered by you, was it not?"

 The trapped witness got excited.
 She rattled away.
-She'd no intention of imitating Brandy who was probably dead.
+Any imitation of Brandy who was probably dead was inadvertent.
 What would have been the point?
 They were all supposed to dress like hippies.
 Nothing more complicated than that.
 She shook her head several times.
 Began to rub her hands.
-"Just what do you mean?" she yelled; "just what are you implying?"
+"Just what do you mean?" she yelled.
+"Just what are you implying?"

 "Murder is not an implication; Koa Youngblood was murdered."